mjocean/PyProcGameHD-SkeletonGame/README.markdown

 The SkeletonGame version of reset() protects the modes that need to be in the game.
 The old reset method would remove ALL modes from the game, but reset() in skeletonGame's will re-add modes that should not be removed and protect certain modes (e.g., the OSC controller) from being removed at all.

-The last thing your reset() method should do is call: self.start_attract_mode()
+The last thing your reset() method should do is call: ``self.start_attract_mode()``

 Then, SkeletonGame takes over again, initiating the attract mode from the yaml file.
-When the player presses the switch with the name 'startButton', SkeletonGame will automatically:
+When the player presses the switch with the name ``startButton``, SkeletonGame will automatically:

-- find modes with method *evt_game_starting* and call them
+- ensure that the correct number of balls are in the trough, if not, a message is displayed and a ball-search is initiated.
+If the balls are present (or found later), it goes on to...
+- find modes with method *evt_game_starting* and call those methods in the order of their mode priority (a mode that needs more time can return a positive number to delay calling the next such method for that many seconds).
+When completed, it goes on to...
-- find modes with method *evt_player_added* and call them
+- find modes with method *evt_player_added* and call them.
+This allows modes to perform any player specific data storage at this time.
+Then
-- find modes with method *evt_ball_starting* and call them
+- find modes with method *evt_ball_starting* and call them as above.
-- add a ball to the shooter lane.
+- finally, add a ball to the shooter lane; if the ball does not actually close the ``shooterlane`` switch, the logic will continue to try to re-feed the shooter lane.
+The ball is not considered successfully launched or in-play until that switch has been closed.

 Your modes hopefully do something here :)

-When the ball drains and the trough is full, SkeletonGame will automatically:
+When a ball drains (i.e., the trough is full again), SkeletonGame will automatically:

 - finds modes with method *evt_ball_ending* and calls them
 - show the 'end of ball' and bonus sequence (if bonuses were awarded)